Shop Subscribe

 More Teacher Life Tips & Must-Haves

 As if teaching a bunch of hyper, excited, eager, and emotional students every day wasn’t enough, the potential for becoming a medic is added to the mix.
 While that may see like a daunting proposition, it doesn’t have to be.
-Having these things on hand will make surprise ouches easier to handle.
-It is also prudent that teachers maintain their rescue skills so they can act right away if the time comes.
+Having these things on hand will make unexpected bumps and bruises easier to handle.
+It is also prudent for teachers to maintain their rescue skills so they can act promptly if the time comes.
 These tools are the insurance you hope you’ll never have to use.

 Read More: Teacher Life